GArauj0/django-project-agenda/README.md

 This is a small website project made with Django for training purposes.
-The functionalities are as fallows.
+The functionalities are as follows.

 - It's an Agenda in which you can create your own contacts and access or modify them.
 - There's a user based system.